grigio/meteor-easycoins/README.md

 Easycoins
 -
-A multiplayer demo game made with MeteorJS where you have to pick up as mush coins as possible
+A multiplayer demo game made with MeteorJS where you have to pick up as much coins as possible

 Demo
 --